SuperNEMO-DBD/Falaise/documentation/resource_file_management/FLResourceFileManagement.md

 ==============================

-Each version  of Falaise is  delivered with  a set of  resource files, stored from the `resources/` directory.
+Each version  of Falaise is  delivered with  a set of  resource files, stored from the `resources/` source directory.

 A  resource file  is  typically  a *configuration  file*  used by  the simulation  or  the reconstruction  pipeline  to  setup some  specific